Skip to main content

 1. Seek Professional Support

 For those struggling with depression after quitting drinking, seeking professional help can provide crucial guidance.
 At Sana, we emphasize motivational enhancement therapy and other evidence-based treatments to help clients navigate post-alcohol depression in a structured, supportive environment.
-Our team also provides comprehensive alcohol addiction treatment designed to address co-occurring mental health concerns, including depression and anxiety.
+Our team also provides comprehensive alcohol addiction treatment designed to address co-occurring disorders like depression and anxiety.

 2. Stay Connected to Supportive Relationships